Gavin400/dating-app-2025/README.md

 # Full-Stack Dating App (.NET + Angular)

-This is a full-stack web application built as a long-term learning project over ~5 months.
+This is a full-stack web application developed incrementally over approximately five months as a practical learning project.
+The focus was on understanding real-world architecture, authentication, real-time communication, and deployment.

-The project was developed by following a structured course, but all code was written, modified, debugged, and extended by me during the learning process.

 ## Why this project exists
 The goal was to understand how a real-world application is built end-to-end: